I have trouble connecting Cura to my Ultimaker 3 over the network, what can I do?

 How do I update my Ultimaker firmware?

 How to update the Ultimaker firmware is described here.

 How do I add my Delta printer in Cura?

-Add a custom FDM printer and enable 'Build plate shape = Elliptic' in the machine settings.
+Add a custom FFF printer and enable 'Build plate shape = Elliptic' in the machine settings.
 Read how to do that here.